 Kids of all ages will fall in love with these Paddington Bear Cupcakes.
-Made to celebrate the release of Paddington 2 on January 12, each chocolate cupcake is topped with a swirl of chocolate frosting and is adorned with a peanut butter cup bear wearing a bright red candy hat.
+Made to celebrate the release of Paddington 2.
+Each chocolate cupcake is topped with a swirl of chocolate frosting and is adorned with a peanut butter cup bear wearing a bright red candy hat.

 To make these chocolate treats look like Paddington they had to be wearing a bright red candy hat which I made using modeling chocolate (candy clay).

-I was thrilled with how much the cupcakes look like the movie poster for the new film.
+I was thrilled with how much the cupcakes looked like the movie poster for the new film.

-I was almost as excited as I am to see the new Paddington 2.
-I loved the original “Paddington” and can’t wait to see what adventures Paddington and his adoptive family, the Brown’s, get into this time.
+I was almost as excited as I was to see the new Paddington 2.
+I loved the original "Paddington" and can't wait to see what adventures Paddington and his adoptive family, the Browns, get into this time.

 His quest leads him to Mr. Gruber’s antique shop where he sees a unique pop-up book.
 In order to afford such a wonderful gift he must take on odd jobs which leads to many amusing adventures for the bear.
 Alas, the book is stolen before Paddington can buy it and it’s up to Paddington and the Browns to unmask the thief.